Reviewed for 2019

 Standard Industrial Codes, also known as SIC codes, are important but often misunderstood pieces of information.

 SIC codes provide an easy way of describing what a business does.
 They are used by bodies like Companies House to provide an overview of a business’s activities.
-As a business owner you will need to know the relevant SIC code when you come to fill in your Annual return.
+As a business owner you will need to know the relevant SIC code when you come to fill in your Annual Return.

-Companies House has recently rolled out a new series of SIC codes across its system.
 So what are SIC codes, when will you need one, and where can you find it?

 SIC codes are a system for categorising and defining business activities.
 They are the result of an ongoing attempt to develop as comprehensive a list as possible of the types of businesses that exist in the UK.

 SIC codes are split into trade groups.
 More detailed classifications are given within each trade group.
 For example, trade group I refers to Transport, Storage and Communication businesses.
 Within that group individual codes are assigned to businesses depending on what they do.
 So, code 6210, which is within trade group I, refers to businesses involved in scheduled air transport.
-Code 8041, which is within trade group M, refers to businesses that carry out driving school activities.

 The fact that your business even has a SIC code might well be news to you.
 It is not a piece of information with which most business owners have to deal on a daily basis.